unChaz/sci-fi-5e/srd/classes/sorcerer.md

 When you roll damage for a spell, you can spend 1 sorcery point to reroll a number of the damage dice up to your Charisma modifier (minimum of one).
 You must use the new rolls.

-You can use Empowered Spell even if you have already used a different Metamagic option during the casting of the spell.
+You can use Empowered Spell even if you have already used a different Metatek option during the casting of the spell.

 ##### Extended Spell